-No. 1 aki Fujiwara of birth: November 12, 1950) New Appointment/ Internal Director Number of shares of the Company owned: 142,000 shares Career summary (positions) Duties and significar at concurrent positions April 197 5: Joined the Company April 200 4: Officer April 200 6: Senior Officer April 200 9: Executive Officer June 2009): Senior Managing Director April 201 1: Executive Vice President and Director June 2014 4: Audit & Supervisory Board Member (incumbent) Hiroaki Fujiwara has abundant experience an nd knowledge in the field of iron & steel business and in operations in the Head Office, and we have concluded that he is well qualified to be a Reasons for Director who is an Audit & Supervisory Committee Member of the Company in light of the selecting the candidate Company's fundamental policy with regard to appointment of candidates for Audit & Supervisory Board Members (please see page es 31 through 32), that is applied mutatis mutandis to this case.
+No. 1 aki Fujiwara of birth: November 12, 1950) New Appointment/ Internal Director Number of shares of the Company owned: 142,000 shares Career summary (positions) Duties and significan at concurrent positions April 197 5: Joined the Company April 200 4: Officer April 200 6: Senior Officer April 200 9: Executive Officer June 2009): Senior Managing Director April 201 1: Executive Vice President and Director June 2014 1: Audit & Supervisory Board Member (incumbent) Reasons for selecting the candidate Hiroaki Fujiwara has abundant experience and knowledge in the field of iron & steel business and in operations in the Head Office, and we have concluded that he is well qualified to be a Director who is an Audit & Supervisory Committee Member of the Company in light of the Company's fundamental policy with regard to appointment of candidates for Audit & Supervisory Board Members (please see pages 31 through 32), that is applied mutatis mutandis to this case.
 Additionally, he has considerable financial and accounting l knowledge.